nihalgonsalves/federated-stitched-subscriptions-example/README.md

 ## TODO

 - [x] Authentication - headers & connection params are passed through
-- [x] Automatic schema loading for federated services.
-Since the service now sits in front of the regular Apollo Gateway, it needs to update.
-It also uses the Apollo Studio managed schema updates, and hot-swaps the stitched server with new updates.
-- [ ] Reloading/Managed Graph for schema changes in stitched subscription services.
+- [ ] Reloading/Managed Graph for subscription services.
 Introspection is not suitable for production.
-- [ ] Client introspection - clients currently use the Apollo CLI, they shouldn't need to introspect from the stitched gateway to make this work.
+- [ ] Client introspection - clients currently use the Apollo CLI for the federated schema, how do they get the subscription schema without introspection?
 - [ ] Check about how open connections are handled when the schema is updated.
 - [ ] Schema validation - the stitched services should not conflict with the Federated graph or each other.
 - [ ] Test error handling